 Simplicity in itself, fresh herb kükü is by far the most popular and the most frequently made kükü of all in the versatile kükü repertoir.
 In this light summer dish, fresh herbs are mixed with eggs, then the mixture is leveled in a frying pan and cooked in butter on both sides to yield a tender, flavorful interior laced with a golden surface.

-- 2 packed cups chopped fresh cilantro (coriander)
+- 2 packed cups chopped fresh cilantro

-1 packed cup chopped fresh dill
+- 1 packed cup chopped fresh dill

-½ cup fresh green onions
+- ½ cup fresh green onions

-½ teaspoon salt
+- ½ teaspoon salt

-Ground black pepper, to taste
+- Ground black pepper to taste

-¼ cup unsalted butter or vegetable oil
+- ¼ cup unsalted butter or clarified butter (can substitute olive oil)

-Garlicky yogurt sauce (mix 1 cup plain yogurt with crushed garlic to taste) or plain yogurt, to serve
+- Garlicky yogurt sauce (mix 1 cup plain yogurt with crushed garlic to taste) or plain yogurt, to serve

-In a large mixing bowl, combine the chopped fresh herbs and eggs.
+- In a large mixing bowl, combine the chopped fresh herbs and eggs.
 Season with salt and pepper, then stir with a spoon to mix well.

-Melt the butter or oil over medium heat in a 10-inch non-stick frying pan.
+- Melt the butter or oil over medium heat in a 10-inch non-stick frying pan.
 Pour the herb-egg mixture into the pan to fill it completely, leveling it with the back of a spoon.
 Cook until golden brown on the bottom, 5 to 8 minutes.

-Remove the cooked kuku from the heat and transfer it onto a serving platter.
+- Remove the cooked kuku from the heat and transfer it onto a serving platter.
 Serve with bread or as accompaniment to rice pilaf.